Timeline of Brockhurst Residents and Historical Events

 - • Promoted education, significantly contributing to the establishment of Elizabeth College.

-- • His face is on the £1 note of Gurnsey and his bronze adorns the front of the NatWest Bank building in the high street in St Perter Port to this day.
+- • His face is on the £1 note of Guernsey and his bronze adorns the front of the NatWest Bank building in the high street in St Peter Port to this day.

 Major-General Sir Isaac Brock